Andelad/luvbox-1c293cd4/docs/DEVELOPER_HANDBOOK.md

    - Background effects, glows, or visual enhancements not asked for
    - **✅ KEEP IT:** Simple, minimal, exactly what was requested

-4. **🔧 BREAKING EXISTING PATTERNS** - NEVER:
+4. **🔧 BREAKING ESTABLISHED LUVBOX HOUSE STYLING** - NEVER:
-   - Create new animation systems when existing ones work
-   - Bypass established component patterns
-   - Add non-standard CSS classes or approaches
+   - Prioritize shadcn/ui component styling over LuvBox house style
+   - Use shadcn/ui components without restyling to match LuvBox design
+   - Keep minimal/flat styling when LuvBox house style has gradients/shadows
-   - **✅ ALWAYS:** Use existing LuvBox components and patterns
+   - **✅ ALWAYS:** Apply LuvBox house style (/styles/) over shadcn/ui defaults

 5. **⚡ DEVELOPMENT SERVER** - NEVER:
    - Run `npm run dev` without checking if server exists
    - Start multiple servers on same port
    - **✅ ALWAYS:** Use `npm run dev:check` (smart start)

+### **🎯 COMPONENT STYLING PRIORITY ORDER - CRITICAL:**

+**HIGHEST PRIORITY:** LuvBox house style (/styles/) consistency
+1. **Use LuvBox CSS classes FIRST** (.luvmap-button, .form-button-primary, etc.)
+2. **Restyle shadcn/ui components** to match LuvBox house style when using them
+3. **Prioritize gradients, shadows, LuvBox visual identity** over flat shadcn/ui defaults
+4. **Use `/styles/` as the source of truth** for visual design
+5. **Only use shadcn/ui for behavior/structure**, restyle for LuvBox appearance

+**LOWER PRIORITY:** shadcn/ui component defaults (must be restyled to LuvBox house style)

+### **📋 MANDATORY COMPONENT AUDIT STEPS:**
+Before changing any component:
+- [ ] Does this follow LuvBox house style (/styles/) visual design?
+- [ ] Are shadcn/ui components being restyled to match LuvBox appearance?
+- [ ] Does the component use LuvBox gradients, shadows, and visual identity?
+- [ ] Does the component use `var(--color-name)` CSS variables consistently?
+- [ ] Would applying LuvBox styling improve visual consistency?

 ### **🎯 BEFORE EVERY CODE CHANGE - ASK:**
 - [ ] Am I using `var(--color-name)` for ALL colors?
 - [ ] Did the user explicitly ask for this complexity?
 - [ ] Am I presenting options or implementing without permission?
-- [ ] Can I use existing components instead of creating new ones?
+- [ ] Can I use /assets/ui/ components instead of custom styling?
+- [ ] Am I removing legacy CSS classes that conflict with component defaults?
 - [ ] Should I check if dev server is running before starting new one?

 ### **🔍 MANDATORY VALIDATION STEPS:**
 1. **Color Check:** Search your code for `rgba(`, `#`, `rgb(`, `hsl(` - If found, STOP and use CSS variables
+2. **Component Check:** Search for shadcn/ui components without LuvBox styling - MUST restyle to house style
-2. **Permission Check:** If user said "options" or "how can we", present choices - DO NOT implement
+3. **Permission Check:** If user said "options" or "how can we", present choices - DO NOT implement
-3. **Complexity Check:** Count new files/hooks being created - If >1 for simple task, STOP and simplify
+4. **Complexity Check:** Count new files/hooks being created - If >1 for simple task, STOP and simplify
-4. **Pattern Check:** Grep existing codebase for similar solutions - Use existing patterns first
+5. **Pattern Check:** Grep existing codebase for similar solutions - Use LuvBox house style patterns first

 ### **🚫 INSTANT FAIL CONDITIONS:**
 - Any hardcoded color value (automatic violation)
+- Using shadcn/ui components without restyling to LuvBox house style
+- Prioritizing flat/minimal styling over LuvBox gradients and visual identity
+- Implementing when user requested options/choices
 - Implementing when user asked for "options" or "ways to"
 - Creating new animation systems when LuvBox ones exist
 - Adding visual effects not explicitly requested